 Because neuroendocrine tumors (NETs) are so rare, they can be difficult to detect and diagnose.
 In fact, most NETs are found unexpectedly when people have x-rays or a medical procedure done for reasons completely unrelated to the tumor.

 If a neuroendocrine tumor is suspected, the first step will be to undergo a thorough physical examination that includes a close look at your medical and family history.
 The next step will be to undergo testing so an accurate diagnosis can be made.
 It’s important to understand that the tests used will depend on a variety of factors such as the type of tumor, its location, whether it produces excess hormones, how aggressive it is, and whether it has spread to other parts of the body.

+Despite being difficult, an accurate diagnosis leads to the most effective care plan.
 The cancer experts at Rocky Mountain Cancer Centers use a variety of tools designed for diagnosing neuroendocrine tumors, evaluating the disease, and creating a treatment plan specifically geared toward your individual needs.